whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 The Nootka storyteller noted, "nobody would ever dare blow up at the [mirror]!"
 Anyone who did would be shamed.
 Mirrors did not make fun of people or act hurtfully.
 They helped people see what they looked like to others and how silly it was to put so much emphasis on unimportant things like clothes or jewelry, "instead of what counts, like bein' nice to people, and bein' lovin'..."

 Christians arrived and started dividing up the land.
 They set up a church, and began trying to get the Nootka to attend, offering glass mirrors and other trinkets as enticements.
 At church, the preacher told them what to wear, how to live, and what to do.
 He insisted that men shouldn't wear kilts, and women should only have long dresses that covered them completely.
-He kept saying that everyone should live and dress like the white man.[xxx-Cindy: added "glass" mirrors to distinguish from human-mirrors]
+He kept saying that everyone should live and dress like the white man.

-One day, a mirror from a nearby community arrived at the church.
+One day, a mirror person from a nearby community arrived at the church.
 Like the white man, she wore a big black hat and a black jacket.
 She even wore old rundown shoes someone had thrown away.
 Unlike the white man, she wore nothing else.

 She moved to the front and waited for church to start.